 However, they are easy to install and come at a low material cost which is, therefore, better suited to low-pressure applications with little risk of leaking.

 Other advantages of slip-on flanges are that they do not require a large longitudinal space in the line to be mounted.
-They are much less difficult to align a wide variety of diameters available and do not require accurate cuts in the pipe.
+They are much less difficult to align with a wide variety of diameters available and do not require accurate cuts in the pipe.

 Socket Weld Flange